 For more information on Cellar Door Fest click through to their official website here.

-While previously held in March, the 2021 Cellar Door Fest will be held from 5th to 7th February.
+While previously held in March, the 2023 Cellar Door Fest will be held from the 3rd to the 5th of February.

 Adelaide Cup Horse Race

 The Adelaide Cup, South Australia’s premier horse race is run on the second Monday in March, and we have a public holiday here for the occasion.